Everything You Need to Know About Spanish VAT

 > Date to be submitted:

-Quarterly: 1-20 April, July and October and 1-30 January.
+– Quarterly: 1-20 April, July and October and 1-30 January.

-Monthly: 1-20 of the following month.
+– Monthly: 1-20 of the following month.

 > Formal obligations:

 – Issue invoice to customers.

 – Ask for an invoice from suppliers.

 3. Simplified Special Regime

-Both regimes are perfectly coordinated, so the waiver of the special VAT regime implies a waiver of the objective estimation method in the personal income tax (IRPF) and vice versa.
+Both regimes are perfectly coordinated, so the rejection of the special VAT regime implies a rejection of the objective estimation method in the personal income tax (IRPF) and vice versa.

 > To whom does it apply:

-Those that do not exceed the following limits:
+– Those that do not exceed the following limits:

-Income of all activities < € 450,000 per year.
+The income of all activities < € 450,000 per year.

 Agricultural income < € 300,000 per year.